syncfusion-content/windowsforms-docs/WindowsForms/skinmanager/Getting-Started.md

 ---
 layout: post
 title: WinForms Skin Manager | Themes | Windows Forms | Syncfusion
-description: How to apply theme or skin for a control or application using winforms skin manager.
+description: How to apply theme or skin for a control or application using Windows Forms skin manager.
 platform: WindowsForms
 control: SkinManager
 documentation: ug
 ---

 # WinForms Skin Manager

-This section briefly describes how to create a new Windows Forms project in Visual Studio and apply themes using **SkinManager** component.
+This section briefly describes how to create a new Windows Forms project in Visual Studio and apply themes using the **SkinManager** component.

-## Assembly deployment & theme assemblies
+## Assembly deployment and theme assemblies

-SkinManager present in `Syncfusion.Shared.Base` assembly.
+SkinManager presents in the `Syncfusion.Shared.Base` assembly.

 <table>
 <tr>